home click highlighted hovered text for more info, see help

 Ashanti region [capital = Kumasi]

-Asante Traditional Buildings in Kumasi @
+Asante Traditional Buildings in Bekwai on N10

 Near Kumasi, a group of traditional buildings are the last remaining testimony of the great Asante civilization, which reached its peak in the 18th century.
 The buildings include ten shrines/fetish houses (Abirim, Asawase, Asenemaso, Bodwease, Ejisu Besease, Adarko Jachie, Edwenase, Kentinkrono, Patakro and Saaman).